What Are the Types of Self-Injury?

-Cognitive behavioral therapy (CBT): may be used to help an individual learn to recognize and address triggering feelings in healthier ways.
+Cognitive behavioral therapy (CBT) may be used to help an individual learn to recognize and address triggering feelings in healthier ways.

-Post-traumatic stress therapies:
+Post-traumatic stress therapies

 may be helpful for self-injurers who have a history of abuse or incest.

-Hypnosis and other relaxation techniques:
+Hypnosis and other relaxation techniques

-These approaches are helpful in reducing the stress and tension that often precede incidents of self-injury.
+maybe helpful in reducing the stress and tension that often precede incidents of self-injury.